ScreenFlow

 Summary

 ScreenFlow is a quality screencasting and video editing app for Mac.
-It captures your actions on desktop screen, and then you can edit the recordings by trimming and rearranging the content as well as by adding callouts, annotations, and motion.
+It captures your actions on a desktop screen, and then you can edit the recordings by trimming and rearranging the content as well as by adding callouts, annotations, and motion.
 With a layered timeline and plenty of features you would be hard-pressed to find in a standard video editor, you’ll definitely get the job done.

 The app is best suited for those who want to make good-looking videos for educational or marketing purposes.
 With ScreenFlow, teachers can use it to screencast simple how-to videos that will help enhance classroom engagement.
 Marketing professionals can create an explainer video or tutorial for their products.
 YouTubers or bloggers can quickly cut together a professional video that engages their audiences.